-Crook, A, McEwen, A, Fifita, JA, Zhang, K, Kwok, JB, Halliday, G, Blair, IP & Rowe, DB 2019, 'The C9orf72 hexanucleotide repeat expansion presents a challenge for testing laboratories and genetic counseling.', Amyotrophic lateral sclerosis & frontotemporal degeneration, vol. 20, no. 5-6, pp. 310-316.View/Download from: UTS OPUS or Publisher's site
+Crook, A, McEwen, A, Fifita, JA, Zhang, K, Kwok, JB, Halliday, G, Blair, IP & Rowe, DB 2019, 'The C9orf72 hexanucleotide repeat expansion presents a challenge for testing laboratories and genetic counseling.', Amyotrophic lateral sclerosis & frontotemporal degeneration, vol. 20, no. 5-6, pp. 310-316.View/Download from: Publisher's site